EducationalWave

 For instance, fruits may ripen too quickly or become overripe during transit, compromising their taste and texture upon arrival.
 Furthermore, differences in climate and handling practices between the exporting and importing countries can also impact the quality of imported food.

-Related Pros and Cons of Congestion Pricing
+Related Pros and Cons of Horse Slaughter

 For example, certain delicate herbs or leafy greens may wilt or lose their crispness if not stored and transported under the appropriate conditions.
 To address these freshness challenges, suppliers and retailers must invest in advanced packaging technologies, efficient logistics networks, and robust quality control measures.